 Email: amiroad@amiroad.pt, or phone: +351 910 364 511 (also available on WhatsApp)

-2. Underground Metro: In July of 2012 the city completed its metro red line connecting the airport to the rest of the city.
-Our metro is very clean and safe with security cameras and no graffiti.
-The airport metro is outside of the Departing Flights terminal.
+2. Underground Metro: The Metro Red Line connects the airport to the rest of the city.
+Our metro is very clean and safe with security cameras and little graffiti.
+The airport metro is outside the Departing Flights terminal.
 Just turn right when you step outside and walk along the sidewalk to the end of the terminal.
 There are elevators and escalators to easily move you up and down the various platforms along your journey.
-The Red (Vermelho) Line ends at the São Sebastiao station in about 20 minutes.
-From there you can easily connect to the Blue (Azul) and Green (Verde) Lines to reach most points in Lisbon.
-There are English-speaking station attendants at ticket windows between the hours of 8:00am and 7:00pm, and electronic kiosk machines in English so you can easily buy a pass one-way ticket or a multi-day transit pass during hours of operation.
-(Metro hours: 6:30am to 1:00am in the morning).
+The Red (Vermelho) Line ends at the São Sebastião station in about 20 minutes.
+From there, you can easily connect to the Blue (Azul) and Green (Verde) Lines to reach most points in Lisbon.
+There are English-speaking station attendants at ticket windows between 8:00am and 7:00pm, and English-language kiosks so you can easily buy a one-way pass, a multi-day transit pass, or a multi-day pass during hours of operation.
+(Metro hours: 6:30am to 1:00am).
 Click here to download and print a Lisbon city Metro map here.

 Click here for a simple map of the AeroBus service.